cu-hpsc/hpsc-community-ali-raza-tariq/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [ ] I have installed the software
+- [.]
+I have installed the software
-- [ ] I have run at least one example
+- [.]
+I have run at least one example
 - [ ] I have run the test suite
 - [ ] The test suite passes

 ### Notes/concerns/risks

-Please comment on any anomalies or known risks to following this project, if you were unable to answer any questions above, or otherwise have concerns about the appropriateness of the software.
-If the project requires a contributor license agreement or other procedural steps, please explain here.
-"None at this time" is acceptable for this question.
+This is a very interesting project which also happens to be graduate research field.
+My only concern is, this is a rather big project that builds on top of other big open-source project such as `Docker` & `Kafka` etc. Which results in a very lower chance of any feature enhancement contribution (given the time limitation).
+However, this seems a fast moving project with very responsive community which will definitely give me more exposure as a professional.

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU